 Many of us have had a similar experience when living in close proximity to others.
 From cramped apartments to thinly-walled condominiums, the acoustic invasion by neighbors can be enough to drive the most sensible occupant crazy.
 As experts in fabricating sound reducing underlays, we understand the desire for noise dampening assistance.
-To remedy the noise transmission issue, we have designed the Eco Cork Foam flooring underlayment.
+To remedy the noise transmission issue, we have designed Eco Cork Foam flooring underlayment.
 Across multiple industries, there are several methods used to rate sounds and their various decibel levels and transfer rates.
 Today, we’ll look at two vital ratings that have a huge impact on the quality of our cork flooring underlayment.
-These methods are critical for measuring the sound reduction qualities of your flooring underlayments.
-Over time, you’ll be glad that you used our cork and foam flooring underlayment!
+These methods are critical for measuring the sound reduction qualities of your flooring underlayment.
+Over time, you’ll be glad that you chose Eco Cork Foam underlayment!

 Sound Transmission Class